DISHDevEx/leto/deployment_scripts/README.md

 c)Enter EC2 instance type: {e.g. t3.small}

-2.Login to the EC2 using the Session Manager to ensure it is up and running as expected.
+2.Login to the EC2 instance as 'ec2-user' to ensure it is up and running as expected.
   Also, copy the respective EC2 instance id as we have to pass it as a parameter in the next step.

 3.Then execute the 'deploy-reduction-modules-in-ec2' workflow in the leto repository with following parameters: